Cross-Resonant Gates in Hybrid Fluxonium-Transmon Systems: CX gates

 Here, we analyze single qubit phase corrections required for a $CX_1$ gate, but the same idea can be applied symmetrically for a $CX_2$ gate.
 The necessary single-qubit rotations for correcting a $CX_1$ gate can be determined from the evolution operator

 \end{widetext} Ignoring the effects of small matrix elements labeled ``x'', $Z$-rotations of the control and spectator qubits commute with $U_{\rm sim}$.
-Thus, the two fluxoniums each require a single rotation, while the transmon benefits from having both pre-CR and post-CR $R_z$ gates.
-The sequence for a corrected gate is then $\hat{U}_{\rm rot} = (R_z(\theta_2) \otimes R_z(\theta_3) \otimes R_z(\theta_4))\hat{U}_{\rm sim}(R_z(\theta_1) \otimes I \otimes I)$, using standard single-qubit $Z$-rotations given by
+Thus, the two fluxoniums each require a single rotation, while the transmon benefits from having both pre-CR and post-CR $R_Z$ gates.
+The sequence for a corrected gate is then $\hat{U}_{\rm rot} = (R_Z(\theta_2) \otimes R_Z(\theta_3) \otimes R_Z(\theta_4))\hat{U}_{\rm sim}(R_Z(\theta_1) \otimes I \otimes I)$, using standard single-qubit $Z$-rotations given by

+In a scaled grid of alternating fluxoniums and transmons, spectators requiring phase correction may raise concerns about the feasibility of simultaneous gates on FT pairs with shared spectators.
+To address this, we remind the reader that $R_Z$ gates both commute with each other and can be effectively tracked classically.
+With this in mind, the only overhead of a $CX_{\alpha}$ gate in the experimental case requires learning of the accumulated phase on each involved qubit.
 Angles $\theta_i$ can be chosen by numerical fidelity optimization, as is used to generate our data throughout this paper, or with a simplified analytical approach.
-For the latter, we use $a$ ($b$) to label phase correction terms corresponding to matrix elements when F2 is in state $\ket0$ ($\ket1$).
+For the latter, we consider phase correction terms corresponding to matrix elements when F2 is in state $\ket0$ ($\ket1$).
 To minimize spectator qubit bias, we then average the necessary rotation angles in these two subspaces.
-Explicitly, these angles correspond to and
+Explicitly, these angles correspond to